experiencedlisteners/jackdaw-tutorial/3-complex-models.md

 		     (if (listp m) (second m) m)))))
 ```

-If you'd like to try out this model data more interesting than "Sheep language" ("bbaaabaabaa"), have a look at the extra material below.
+If you'd like to try out this model data more interesting than "Sheep language", have a look at the extra material below.

 ## Extra material: classifying languages